MaksymPiavchyk/Task-for-Global-Winter/README.md

 # Task-for-Clobal-Winter
-In this repository I will post code and some of my note of task.
+In this repository I will post code and some of my notes of tasks.